linkerd/website/linkerd.io/content/2/features/dashboard.md

 +++
-title = "Dashboard and Grafana" description = "Linkerd provides a web dashboard, as well as pre-configured Grafana dashboards."
+title = "Dashboard and Grafana | Linkerd" description = "In addition to its command-line interface, Linkerd provides a web dashboard and pre-configured Grafana dashboards." slug = "dashboard"
 +++

 In addition to its [command-line interface](/2/cli/), Linkerd provides a web